You are here: Home > Itinerary Planner

 Morning

 If arriving by Avanti West Coast at Lancaster station, take a Northern train to Ulverston station (39 mins).
 Ulverston is a great base for this weekend break with a selection of self-catering accommodation or B&Bs (it even has a campsite not far from the town centre).
 If you are staying over you can drop your luggage.
-From the station it is just a short walk to Velo Cycles, where you can pick up a hire bike.
-Velo offer standard bike hire or smile-inducing electric bikes, which give you that extra help along the way.
+Hire a smile-inducing electric bikes, which makes cycling easy by giving you that extra help along the way.
+Check out the Morecambe Bay Electric Bike Network for more details.

 Lunch